ellysh/video-game-bots/ExtraTechniques/output-device-emulation.md

 2. Choose a connection port to the board via the "Tools"->"Board:..." item of the main menu.

 Now Arduino IDE is prepared to work.

 Next step is installation of the drivers for Arduino board.
 You should launch the installer application from the Arduino IDE subdirectory.
 This is a default path for the installer `C:\Program Files (x86)\Arduino\drivers`.
 There are two installers with `dpinst-amd64.exe` and `dpinst-x86.exe` names in the `drivers` directory.
 You should choose the first installer for 64-bit Windows version and the second one for 32-bit version.
-The board should be connected to your computer during all drivers installation process.
+The board should be connected to your computer during the process of drivers installation.

 We will use AutoIt scripting language to send commands to the Arduino board.
 Also you need [CommAPI scripts](https://www.autoitscript.com/wiki/CommAPI), which provide access to the WinAPI communications functions.
 This is a [mirror](https://github.com/ellysh/CommAPI) with all CommAPI scripts in one archive.

 ## Keyboard Emulation

-There are several ways to implement a bot application with an input device emulator.
+There are several ways to implement a bot application with emulator of input device.

 First possibility is to write an application for Arduino board with all bot algorithms on C++ language.
-You can upload this application on the board and then the bot starts to work.
+You can upload this application on the board.
+The bot starts its work when you connect this board to your computer.
 This way is appropriate in case your goal is to implement a blind clicker bot.
 This kind of bot should simulate keystrokes with fixed time delays in the infinite loop.
-Primary disadvantage of this approach is absence information about the state of a game application.
-Arduino board does not have any possibility to access the screen device or memory of a game process.
+Primary disadvantage of this approach is absence information about the state of game application.
+Arduino board does not have any possibility to access the screen device or memory of game process.

 Second way is to write an application for Arduino board, which is able to receive commands via [serial port](https://en.wikipedia.org/wiki/Serial_port) and simulate keystrokes according to these commands.
 In this case we can implement a clicker bot application, which analyzes a picture of the game window and performs appropriate actions with a keyboard emulator.
 We will consider this way as more universal and flexible one.